History of assassination: United States

 In 1943, the United States military used knowledge from decoded transmissions to carry out a targeted killing of the Japanese Admiral Isoroku Yamamoto.

 During the Cold War, the U.S. attempted several times to assassinate Cuban President Fidel Castro.

 In 1981, President Ronald Reagan issued Executive Order 12333, which codified a policy first laid down in 1976 by the Ford administration.
 It stated, "No person employed by or acting on behalf of the United States Government shall engage in, or conspire to engage in, assassination."

 In 1986, the American air strikes against Libya included an attack on the barracks where Muammar al-Gaddafi was known to be sleeping.
 It was claimed that the attack resulted in the death of Gaddafi's infant daughter but reporter Barbara Slavin of USA Today who was in Libya at the time, set the record straight.
 "His adopted daughter was not killed," she said.
 "An infant girl was killed.
 I actually saw her body.
 She was adopted posthumously by Gadhafi.
 She was not related to Gadhafi."

-During the 1991 Gulf War, the U.S. struck many of Iraq's most important command bunkers with bunker-busting bombs in hopes of killing Iraqi President Saddam Hussein.

-Since the rise of al-Qaeda, both the Clinton and Bush administrations have backed "targeted killings."
-In 1998, in retaliation for the al-Qaeda attacks on U.S. embassies in East Africa, the Clinton administration launched cruise missiles against a training camp in Afghanistan where bin Laden had been hours before.
-Reportedly, the U.S. nearly killed the leader of the Taliban, Mullah Omar, with a Predator-launched Hellfire missile on the first night of Operation Enduring Freedom.
-In May 2002, the CIA launched a Hellfire missile from a Predator drone in an effort to kill the Afghan warlord Gulbuddin Hekmatyar.

 On November 3, 2002, a US Central Intelligence Agency-operated MQ-1 Predator unmanned aerial vehicle (UAV) fired a Hellfire missile that destroyed a car carrying six suspected al-Qaeda operatives in Yemen.
 The target of the attack was Qaed Salim Sinan al-Harethi, the top al-Qaeda operative in Yemen.
-Among those killed in the attack was a US citizen, Yemeni-American Ahmed Hijazi.
+Among those killed in the attack was a US citizen, Yemeni-American Kamal Derwish.